How Can Organizations Learn About Cyber Campaigns?

 Cyber campaigns can provide risk management and security teams insights into cybersecurity and geopolitical risks.
 By definition, cyber campaigns feature information on more than one cyber attack.
 This means cyber campaigns:

-These three factors make cyber campaigns useful for security teams, intelligence agencies, and academic institutions to analyze.
+These three factors make cyber campaigns useful for analyzing security teams, intelligence agencies, and academic institutions.

 Cyber Campaigns Offer Insights into Cybersecurity and Geopolitical Risk